 So before you buy Solana, make sure you understand these unique risks as well as its legal, regulatory and tax status here in the US.

 If you're ready to get started, read on for step-by-step instructions and a list of platforms you can use to buy Solana in the US.

-If this is your first time buying cryptocurrency you'll need to look for a platform that accepts US dollars, like Kraken or .
+If this is your first time buying cryptocurrency you'll need to look for a platform that accepts US dollars, like CEX.IO or eToro.

 Don't worry too much about extra features or coins for now – you can always sign up with another exchange later.

 Use the table to choose a platform that meets your needs and click the Go to site button to get started.